hwdsl2/docker-ipsec-vpn-server/README.md

 ## Image comparison

 Two pre-built images are available.
-The Alpine-based image is only ~16MB.
+The default Alpine-based image is only ~16MB.

 |                   | Alpine-based             | Debian-based                   |
 | ----------------- | ------------------------ | ------------------------------ |